LDGNet-project/LDGNet/README.md

 ## Data Preparation

-You can download and prepare the datasets from the [Data Repository](link-to-dataset).
+You can download and prepare the datasets from the following sources:

+- **HFM Dataset**: A popular dataset for multimodal sarcasm detection, available on [GitHub](https://data.mendeley.com/datasets/h4ymvy9g8j/1).
+- **DMSD-CL Dataset**: Designed to assess model generalization, more details can be found in the [paper](https://arxiv.org/html/2312.10493v2).
+- **Data Processing Framework**: Inspired by HKEmodel’s preprocessing approach, accessible on [GitHub](https://github.com/less-and-less-bugs/HKEmodel).

 ---